unclebob/spacewar/README.md

   ## Klingons

   Some of the crippled Klingons are still pretty strong.
 Be careful.
 Others are so weakened that they'll run from you and won't put up much of a fight.
+They can't detect you at long range; but they can detect bases.
+So once you place a base down, you can expect visitors.
+Perhaps _lots_ of visitors.

   ## Dilithium Clouds